 "Fortnite Hack Generator" is a scam, promoted on deceptive websites.
 This scheme is presented as a tool for generating hacks/cheats for the Fortnite online video game.
-However, instead of delivering on any promises (i.e. giving players benefits), "Fortnite Hack Generator" operates as a phishing scam.
+Rather than delivering any real value (i.e. giving player benefits), however, "Fortnite Hack Generator" operates as a phishing scam.

 |Name||Fortnite Hack Generator pop-up|

-|Threat Type||Phishing, Scam, Social Engineering, Fraud|
+|Threat Type||Phishing, Scam, Social Engineering, Fraud.|

-|Fake Claim||Scam claims it can generate Fortnite hacks/cheats|
+|Fake Claim||Scam claims it can generate Fortnite hacks/cheats.|

 |Serving IP Address (toolcoins[.]com)||188.8.131.52|

 |Symptoms||Fake error messages, fake system warnings, pop-up errors, hoax computer scan.|

-|Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|
+|Distribution methods||Compromised websites, rogue online pop-up ads, unwanted applications.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|